 Intellect is your most important stat, boosting your healing, followed by Spirit, which controls mana regeneration.
 Mana pools are now fixed in size.
 In MoP, you’re likely to find you need to reforge for additional Spirit until you’re comfortable with your new mana regen.

-Mastery is our most useful secondary stat.
+Crit is our most useful secondary stat.

 Disc Priest Glyphs